96boards/website/_posts/2018-11-21-OpenFace-Demo.md

 **Problems With Bluetooth**

-If bluetooth is on, but not producing any noise, go to the Sound & Video tab and click on PulseAudio Volume Control.
-Under the Output Device tab your bluetooth speaker should appear.
+If Bluetooth is on, but not producing any noise, go to the Sound & Video tab and click on PulseAudio Volume Control.
+Under the Output Device tab your Bluetooth speaker should appear.
 Make sure that the icon with the green circle and white checkmark on the right, labeled set as fallback, is set.

 **Visualizations of the Output Feature Maps of Each Layer**